Kizaki

 Generated migrations/0002_add_due_date/snapshot.json

-If the latest committed migration exists but has not yet been applied locally, plan treats that latest unapplied committed migration as a draft tip and rewrites it instead of creating another numbered migration on top.
-If there are multiple pending committed migrations, planning fails instead of guessing.
+If the latest committed migration has not been applied locally, plan rewrites it instead of creating a new numbered migration.
+If multiple committed migrations are pending, planning fails.

 $ kizaki migrate plan